suparnoghosh/suparnoghosh.github.io/_posts/2026-08-02-the-mathematics-of-imperfections.md

 Forget about physics for a second.
-We needed the assumption of continuity because physical objects are generally assumed to be continuous---well, sort of!
+We needed the assumption of continuity because physical objects are generally assumed to be continuous - well, sort of!
 But to assign a sufficiently generous space to the function $u$ in [Eq.
 (1)](#eq:dirichlet-energy), all we really need is that the square of its derivative be integrable, i.e., that it gives us a finite number when integrated.